-In the meantime, for not completely leaving you without content this month, I want to share with you an interesting observation from the past few months from having discussed risk parity investing with retail investors.
+I want to take this opportunity to share with you an interesting observation from the past few months from having discussed risk parity investing with many different retail investors.
 I want to illustrate the lack of understanding of risk balanced investing with allocation to different market regimes.

-I will thus be concluding what with this article has now become a three-part series about investor attitudes toward risk parity and investment psychology.
+As we take on irrational expectations of risk parity, I will be concluding what has now become a mini-three-part series about investor attitudes toward risk parity and investment psychology.
 Previous posts include a discussion of the most important risks for retail investors and how the All Seasons Portfolio stacks up against the S&P 500.

 What I have observed, is that there is a great misunderstand of the goals of risk parity, and incorrect expectations of what such strategies should provide.